johnazariah/orleans-contrib-universalsilo/README.md

 ```

+You will notice that it contains:
+* A projects, a solution file, scripts to help you build and package your application, support for Docker containers, and a simple CI pipeline for github.

-4. Build, Test and Run the sample app.
+**4. Build, Test and Run the sample app.**

 ```shell
 $ dotnet build HelloOrleansWorld.sln